Finance Resume Examples and Writing Tips

 To see how to translate your achievements into a resume format, take the time to review resume examples and templates.

-While each resume should vary based on your particular experience and the job description, there are a few things you should consider doing on any finance resume.
+While each resume should vary based on your particular experience and the job description, there are a few things you should consider including on any finance resume.

-Financial employers want to see how you will add value to their company.
+Quantify Your Accomplishments: Financial employers want to see how you will add value to their company.
 Do this by showing, numerically, how you improved previous companies.
 Phrases like “reduced closing process by 3-5 days” or “saved company 10% in overhead costs” clearly demonstrate your accomplishments in the finance industry.
+Here's how to quantify your resume.

 How to Use Examples and Templates